Overview

 Leslie Woolcott

-Director, Inclusion, Diversity and Career Development
+Director, Equity, Diversity and Inclusion

-Leslie Woolcott Director, Inclusion, Diversity and Career Development
+Leslie Woolcott Director, Equity, Diversity and Inclusion

 Leslie manages a team of professionals who carry out programs and projects to increase the mining industry’s ability to attract and retain employees from diverse groups and to increase awareness, interest and improve the perception of mining careers.
 A strategic corporate leader with extensive human resources management, adult education, and stakeholder engagement experience, Leslie has spearheaded large-scale culture change and capacity-building programs focused on equity, diversity, inclusion, workplace harassment and violence in the education and community sectors.
 Using collaborative, multi-faceted strategies, Leslie and her team are available to support unique sites, diverse stakeholders, and the overall mining sector.